sandreas/graft/README.md

 go get github.com/sandreas/graft
 ```

+After this you can use `graft` from the command line.

 ### Update build

 To force an update of the graft sources, simply add the `-u` flag